 Calibration of the CEMS instrumentation is a fundamental requirement for emissions monitoring compliance.
 An analyser that is not correctly calibrated cannot be relied upon to report the required precise environmental emissions data.
 Where the highest levels of accuracy and traceability are required, accredited specialty gases calibration mixtures are the best solution.
 Accreditation bodies around the world have worked together to harmonise data and through this collaboration the international aspect of the IMO regulations can be globally standardised.
-This ensures that 10ppm of $\rm S{02}$ emissions measured in the smokestack of a Russian oil tanker in the Black Sea is equivalent to an instrument on a Swedish passenger ferry crossing the Baltic to Estonia.
+This ensures that 10ppm of SO2 emissions measured in the smokestack of a Japanese cruise ship in Sydney is equivalent to an instrument on a Chinese container ship steaming through the Strait of Malacca.

-Space is at a premium on ships and carrying cylinders on board is not always easy.
+Space is at a premium on ships and carrying calibration gas cylinders on board is not always easy.
 Also, with the chance of rough seas, cylinders can move around if they are not properly secured.
 For these reasons, the fewer cylinders that the operator needs to take on the high seas, the better.
-This is where multi-component mixtures score well - one cylinder contains all the gases that are needed to calibrate the suite of instruments required for marine CEMS.
-Mid-sized cylinders at 10 litres capacity are ideal for this offshore application.
-This seems to be the sweet spot combining portability and plenty of gas to ensure that calibration can take place on longer trips away from port.
+This is where multicomponent mixtures score well - one cylinder contains all the gases that are needed to calibrate the suite of instruments required for marine CEMS.